junming8/airline_automation_ai_report/README.md

 - Inputs: Be mindful of inputs requested by scrape.py, such as the number of airlines and pages to scrape, and the Gmail app password in send_email.py.
 You can change other variables as needed.
 Best Model Output: The best model output for each NPS score is saved in the best_topic_models folder.
 - Gmail App Password: Ensure you have two-factor authentication (2FA) activated for Gmail to generate an app password.
+- Requirements.txt: Contains all the relevant python libraries used.

 ### Example Outputs:
 You can find example reports in the reports and report_topics folders, as well as the output of the scraping script in the data folder.